Updates on London attractions 2022 – London attractions are reopened!

 - LEGOLAND® Windsor Resort

-- Thames River Cruise with Afternoon Tea
+- Thames River Cruise with or without Afternoon Tea

 - DreamWorks Tours Shrek’s Adventure